Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/join-to-master-node.md

 ### Reason:
 StorageOS uses a gossip protocol to discover the nodes in the cluster.
-When StorageOS starts, one or more active nodes must be referenced so new nodes can query existing ones for the list of members.
+When StorageOS starts, one or more active nodes must be referenced so new nodes can query existing nodes for the list of members.
 This error indicates that the node can't connect to any of the nodes in the known list.
 The known list is defined in the `JOIN` variable.